February 07, 2021

 2 whole garlic cloves, peeled

-2 cups of root vegetables, peeled and cut into 1-inch squares
+2 cups root vegetables, peeled and cut into 1-inch squares

 2 tablespoons ginger puree